radi0sus/orca_ir/README.md

 ## Command-line options
 - `filename` , required: filename
+- `-e` , optional: export the line spectrum in a csv-like fashion; filename of the export is input filename + "-mod.dat"
 - `-w`  `N` , optional: line width (in cm<sup>-1</sup>) of the gaussian (default is  `N = 15`)
 - `-s` , optional: shows the `matplotlib` window
 - `-n` , optional: do not save the spectrum